Conduct disorder: Sex differences

 The majority of research on conduct disorder suggests that there are a significantly greater number of males than females with the diagnosis, with some reports demonstrating a threefold to fourfold difference in prevalence.
 However, this difference may be somewhat biased by the diagnostic criteria which focus on more overt behaviors, such as aggression and fighting, which are more often exhibited by males.
 Females are more likely to be characterized by covert behaviors, such as stealing or running away.
 Moreover, conduct disorder in females is linked to several negative outcomes, such as antisocial personality disorder and early pregnancy, suggesting that sex differences in disruptive behaviors need to be more fully understood.

 Females are more responsive to peer pressure including feelings of guilt than males.

 Racial differences

 Research on racial or cultural differences on the prevalence or presentation of conduct disorder is limited.
-However, according to studies on American youth, it appears that African-American youth are more often diagnosed with conduct disorder, while Asian-American youth are about one-third as likely to develop conduct disorder when compared to White American youth.
-It has been widely theorized for decades that this disparity is due to unconscious bias in those who give the diagnosis.
+However, according to studies on American youth, it appears that black youths are more often diagnosed with conduct disorder, while Asian youths are about one-third as likely to be diagnosed with conduct disorder when compared to white youths.
+It has been widely theorized for decades that this disparity is due to unconscious bias in those who give the diagnosis, although an alternative explanation is the culture and values of the communities the individuals arise from.

+Anthropological approach to conduct disorder

+Societal approach

+Early societal perspectives on conduct disorder emerged in the mid-20th century, when researchers began linking disruptive behaviours to socioeconomic disadvantage, family instability, and community disorganisation.
+This shifted understanding away from solely individual pathology toward broader structural and environmental explanations.

+A societal approach to conduct disorder (CD) emphasises the role of broader social systems, such as families, schools, neighbourhoods, and communities, in both the development and prevention of antisocial behaviours.
+Sociocultural contexts including poverty, social inequality, unstable neighbourhoods, and school environments rich in peer aggression are recognised as key risk factors for CD.
+In response, interventions have evolved from purely clinical models to systemic, community-integrated strategies.
+Programs like FAST Track, which combine family-based training, school curricula, mentoring, and home visits, have demonstrated effectiveness in reducing conduct problems and supporting social competence across multiple domains.
+Similarly, multi-systemic therapy (MST) targets the youth's interconnected systems, including individual, familial, peer, school, and neighbourhood factors, to promote behavioural change through intensive, personalised support.
+This societal approach underscores that addressing CD effectively requires coordinated, multi-sectoral efforts that acknowledge and transform the social environments influencing youth behaviour.